BGnoinski/gnoinski.ca/ben/build_site/content/makefile_vs_python_pt3.md

 * **[shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) <span style="color:red">NEW REQUIREMENTS HERE</span>**
 * [chmod](https://linux.die.net/man/1/chmod)

-### steps I'm going to cover
+### Steps I'm going to cover

 * Rewriting my upload function
 * Make arparse work
     * ** added after my initial best laid plans **
 * Remove the need for `python3 newmake.py`

 Give the above docs linked in the requirements a read if you haven't already and you'll be better off.
-But since this is part 3 you've already been through them all, twice.
+But since this is part 3 you've already been through most of them, twice.

 ### Let's roll